stfc-ai4s/dpi-score/README.md

 Download one of the model variant from [DPI Models](https://zenodo.org/records/15268284?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjU5OWUzZDg3LWJkODAtNGRkZS05NzZlLTgzNjExZDIyYTNiOSIsImRhdGEiOnt9LCJyYW5kb20iOiJjYmYyN2RjNTlhOGY5MmM3NDRmMGVhNDIxNDEzNjk2MyJ9.EEDGLGU7UxzhyHLdvYEz_zIsIGKRDfVuLNBPowaQXnZzb_xJ0o9Dz1oBOGcF8uLLSyDUs9ZKXz4g7eZxLnkxXA) from Zenodo and save it to the `model` directory.

 ## Usage
 You can specify a single file either in .pdb format, or specify a directory containing .pdb files.
-It can also support .cif files.
+Optionally, it can also support .cif files.
 ### Single PDB File
 ```
 dpi-inference --input </path/to/pdb> --model </path/to/model>